yh63935/shopping-list-app/README.md

 Some limitations of the app:
 - prioritized state of tasks will not save if you refresh the page/leave the app
+- anyone can edit your task list at the moment because it is linked to my Firebase database (which is editable by anyone right now)
+-   you can resolve the issue with **Method 2 of** <a href="#getting-started">**Getting Started**</a> but that is pretty inconvenient to go through that entire process just to use a simple mobile app

 Improvements:
 - having a text pop up with congratulation message after completing a task (that makes us happy :))